 The rather quirky Yokohama Curry Museum was a recreation of 19th century Yokohama with several curry restaurants built in.
 Curry was first introduced into Japan by Indian sailors in the 1870s and quickly became popular.
 The Yokohama Curry Museum was a short walk from Kannai Station, on the 7th/8th floors of Isezaki Mall.
 The museum closed in 2007.

-Another example of museum-cum-restaurant is the Ramen museum in Shin-Yokohama, within easy walking distance of Shin-Yokohama Station (closed Tuesday).
-Local varieties of ramen noodles are available in a 1950s-esque setting in the museum's basement.
+Another example of museum-cum-restaurant is the Shin-Yokohama Ramen Museum, within easy walking distance of Shin-Yokohama Station.
+Local varieties of ramen noodles are available in a 1950's-esque setting in the museum's basement.

 The Kanagawa Prefectural Museum is housed in the former head office of the Yokohama Specie Bank, which dates from 1904.
 The museum charts the history of the area which makes up present-day Kanagawa Prefecture, including nearby Kamakura and the history of Yokohama as a Western treaty port.